Three lenses are available: CONTAX 645 Mutar x1.4 T*

 Review

-Mutar T* 1.4 for CONTAX645 is a lens converter that increases the focal length of SONNAR 140mm, SONNAR 210mm, and Tele-Apotessar 350mm by 1.4 times among CONTAX645 lenses.
+The Mutar x1.4 T* is a lens teleconverter (hereafter referred to as teleconverter) that multiplies the focal length of the Contax 645 lenses: Sonnar 140mm, Sonnar 210mm, and Tele-Apotessar 350mm by 1.4.

-When I checked the shooting results on a monitor at 100% magnification, I could see that the resolution of the details was good without the need for teleconversion, but the difference was slight.
-There is almost no color bleeding due to the addition of a teleconverter.
+When I checked the images at 100% magnification on a monitor, I could see that the resolution of detailed rendering was excellent even without the teleconverter, but the difference was slight.
+There was also almost no noticeable color bleeding caused by the teleconverter.
 Overall, I think it’s an excellent teleconverter.

-My impressions after using it are that attaching a 1.4 teleconverter to 140mm doesn’t dramatically change the shooting range, and if it’s a high-pixel camera, cropping might be fine.
-I felt that.
+My impression after using it was that attaching a 1.4 teleconverter to a 140mm doesn’t dramatically change the shooting range, and I felt that cropping might be sufficient with a high-resolution camera.

-- A converter that increases the focal length of the master lens by 1.4 times has the disadvantage that the F value becomes half a step darker.
+- This converter increases the focal length of the master lens by 1.4 times, but the downside is that the F-stop becomes one stop slower.

 Lens name | Mutar |